Vijayganeshsrinivasan/Forecasting-using-ARIMA-method/README.md

 - p= order of the autoregressive part;
 - d= degree of first differencing involved;
 - q= order of the moving average part.
-- In the Auto Arima function (p, d, q) is the non-seasonal part of the model, (P, D, Q) is the seasonal part of the model, S is the number of periods per season.
+- In the Auto Arima function (p, d, q) is the non-seasonal part of the model, (P, D, Q) is the seasonal part of the model, m is the number of periods per season.
 - We select these values based on AIC and BIC of the model.

 **AIC**